j3soon/omni-farm-isaac/README.md

 # Running Isaac Sim Workloads on Omniverse Farm

-These scripts are only tested on Linux environment (Ubuntu).
-If you are using MacOS or Windows, consider using Virtual Box to setup a Ubuntu virtual machine.
-WSL2 may work but hasn't been tested.
+These scripts are tested on Linux environment (Ubuntu) and [WSL2](https://learn.microsoft.com/en-us/windows/wsl/install) on Windows.
+If you are using MacOS, consider using Virtual Box to setup a Ubuntu virtual machine.
 Please note that these scripts only support x86 architecture, and will not work on ARM architecture.

 ## Support Matrix